brandonivey/dolphin/docs/source/settings.rst

 DOLPHIN_DB
   String (Default 0).
 The database to use.
 Defaults to the redis default.

-DOLPHIN_REDIS_CONNECT
-  Function (Default redis.Redis using the above host and port).
-This allows you to specify your own function for connecting to redis.
-Expects a returned connection.
+DOLPHIN_REDIS_BACKEND
+  redis.Redis class.
+This allows you to customize the redis class being instantiated.
+  The class must take a database argument.
+The default backend uses a connection pool to connect.

 DOLPHIN_SET_NAME
   String (Default featureflags).
 This setting changes the key name used for the set of flag names used in redis.